 Gord and I cook nutritious meals and we’re moderately active.
 So where are those extra inches coming from?
 Well I do know where my Christmas belly which actually started in November ahem came from – see chocolate orange story above and maybe my no-fitness holiday had something to do with it.
 But Gord is a mystery.
 He eats nutritious meals and he gets at least thirty minutes of activity per day, including hill climbing and a ten-minute high intensity calisthenics start.
 It’s got to be unconscious, invisible extras.

 So how to get lean and healthy?
 This is how we’re managing our calories in.
 One – We are meal planning.
 (Same dinners as before, only organized.
 Having wholesome food within reach is HUGE for staying away from instant calorie snacks.
 More in future posts.)
 Two – We are tracking desserts/processed foods and calorie drinks only.
 A maximum of 10 units per week is our commitment.
-(One unit is 200 calories max.)
+(One unit is 200 calories max.
+We chose a 10 unit cap because 10 treats are the maximum for the athletic body we are willing to work for.)
 We made it through week one Yay!
 Which brings us back to the start of this diary entry – indulgences sure add up fast – and when you see them written down in front of you, suddenly they’re not invisible any more oh what do you know.

 I’ve always believed eating should be intuitive for long-term sustainability, and calorie counting is unnecessary – that if meals are wholesome the weight takes care of itself – and if weight management gets too complicated it gets dumped after a few weeks.
 But invisible calories happen.
 They just happen.
 They sneak in unseen, unheard, unremembered.
 So jotting down drinks and desserts every day is our new habit.
 Just as extra weight appears out of nowhere (I swear), it should disappear when we force invisibles out of their dark lair.